 Nevertheless, as an assistant principal I plan to collaborate with school psychologist and counselor, and develop the program of identifying at risk students, and working with them, in the course of their studies.
 I know that the success rate won’t be high, but for me every student is important, and we should at least try to help each one.

 What is more, some of these students can act in a hostile manner to their classmates, or even to teachers.
 Therefore it is important to work with them, trying to improve the school environment for everyone else.

 End of the sample

 These were just two questions.
-You will find 40 in the eBook, including personal, behavioral, and technical questions, updated for 2020 according to the latest trends from the interviews.
+You will find 40 in the eBook, including personal, behavioral, and technical questions, updated in 2022 according to the latest trends from the interviews.

 What is more, to ensure that you will get the job, I added some other sections to the book.